-Figure 9: Size of the waiting queue decreases significantly with rounds in SRRP scheme.
+Fig. 9 Size of the waiting queue decreases significantly with rounds in SRRP scheme

-However, as the round progresses, the maximum size of the waiting queue decreases significantly as shown in Figure 9.
+However, as the round progresses, the maximum size of the waiting queue decreases significantly as shown in Fig. 9.
 For this figure, we also ran cuPPA using 1280 CUDA threads (20 blocks and 64 threads per block) to generate networks with d = 512, 256, 128, 64 and p = 0.5.
 Each CUDA thread processes exactly one vertex per round.
 Only the first 100 rounds are shown for brevity.
-From Figure 9, we can see that as the round progresses, the size of the waiting queue per round decreases dramatically for all different values of d.
+From Fig. 9, we can see that as the round progresses, the size of the waiting queue per round decreases dramatically for all different values of d.
 This indicates that we could process more vertices in later rounds using the same amount of queue memory.
 Therefore, we can dynamically change the size of the segments between two consecutive rounds to increase parallelization.
-Based on these observations regarding the size of the waiting queue, we designed an adaptive version of cuPPA that monitors the maximum size of the waiting queue and manages the segment size accordingly as discussed in Section III-C. We call this version cuPPA-Dynamic and use it for all other experiments.
+Based on these observations regarding the size of the waiting queue, we designed an adaptive version of cuPPA-Pure that monitors the maximum size of the waiting queue and manages the segment size accordingly as discussed in Sect.
+3.3.
+We call this version cuPPA-Dynamic and use it for all other experiments.

-F. Runtime Performance
+5.6 Runtime Performance

-In this section, we analyze the runtime and performance of cuPPA relative to other algorithms and show the variation of performances against various parameters.
+In this section, we analyze the runtime and performance of cuPPA-Pure and cuPPA-Hash relative to other algorithms and show the variation of performances against various parameters.